blueOkiris/bgrm/README.md

 Using OpenCV and a v4l2loopback device (basically a virtual webcam you can write data to), I threw together a Python application that takes your normal webcam input, removes and replaces the background, and outputs that to the created video device.
 Problem solved :)

-## How to Use

-1. Setup
-   - First time you set up you need to do the following
-   - Create the proper virtual environment with `./scripts/setup-env.sh`
-   - Patch the v4l2 library `./scripts/patch-v4l2-py-mod.sh`

-2. Run
-   - After setting up, you can run the application
-   - Run with `./bgrm.sh <options>` (use `--help` to see all options)
-   - Example: `./bgrm.sh -b ~/Pictures/Wallpapers/ni-skyline-wallpaper.png -w 320 -H 240 -s 2.0`

-Note, this will work anywhere WebCams are used.

 # Module installation

 As root: